Ricky2054/Auto_Evaluazer/README.md

 Make sure that your main python file is named as "app.py"

 Step 3:
-run the "save_model.ipynb" and make sure that you have selected your 'myenv' as kernel and install the necessary package i.e, ipykernel
+Run the "save_model.ipynb" and make sure that you have selected your 'myenv' as kernel and install the necessary package i.e, ipykernel

 To run the application write the following command in the terminal